Grenoble: Climate

 The climate in Grenoble depends on the data from the chosen weather station.
 Grenoble Airport, located 40 km northwest of the city has a range from temperate continental climate to oceanic climate (Köppen: Cfb, Trewartha: Dc, Do) depending on the chosen classifications.
 The area contains significant seasonal differences between warm to hot summers and cool to cold winters.
 Both temperatures above 30 C for the summer months and winter air frosts are common.

 In addition, the climate is much gloomier than in the Mediterranean region, although less so than in Northern France.
 Rainfall is quite heavy by French standards, although the number of rainy days is relatively moderate.

 As a result of winter lows averaging below freezing, snowfall also occurs, although the Grenoble Airport area itself is too mild to sustain a snowpack all winter, unlike the surrounding mountains.
 The record low of -27.1 C decisively indicates the continental influence, being colder than records in typical maritime climates.
 Winter nights are also colder than in all other French lowland areas.

+The Grenoble metropolitan area experiences two different microclimates: one more windy and cold to the west, the other, on the contrary, not very windy and warmer to the east.

 However, the city of Grenoble features a humid subtropical climate (Köppen: Cfa) with no dry season.
 Although the record is incomplete, the newer station will meet the humid subtropical classification if maintained for the required 30-year period.